platformer-hq/platformer-docs/docs/integration-with-tma.md

 If you created your app in Platformer first and now want to publish it in Telegram Mini Apps, follow these steps:

-1. In your Platformer app interface, go to **“Telegram → Launcher Setup.”**
+1. In your Platformer app interface, go to **“Telegram → Launcher Settings.”**
 2. Copy the generated launcher link.
 3. Open [@BotFather](https://t.me/botfather).
 4. If you don’t have a bot yet, create one using the `/newbot` command.